 2.1 Collection of Materials

 Yellow maize (Zea mays) (Suwan-1-SR) was purchased from the Joseph Sarwuan Tarka University of Agriculture, Makurdi Research Farm.
 Edible termites were caught in the month of May during swarming period in Makurdi, Benue State.
 Carrots were obtained from Building Materials Market Jos, Plateau State.
-Experimental diets formulation materials such as corn starch, casein (skimmed milks), minerals, vitamin premix, salt, vegetable oil and hexane were purchased from the Makurdi Modern Market and Emole Nig.
+Experimental diets, formulation materials such as corn starch, casein (skimmed milks), minerals, vitamin premix, salt, vegetable oil and hexane were purchased from the Makurdi Modern Market and Emole Nig.
 Ltd. chemical and laboratory equipment store in Makurdi.

 Male wister albino rats (20) weighing 78-116g were purchased from National Veterinary Research Institute Vom Jos, Plateau State and kept in the animal house of the Department of Food Science and Technology, Joseph Sarwuan Tarka University of Agriculture, Makurdi.